-Moriarity showed his speed in all of his heats, and his ability hold it by running through the track at a smoothly.
-Croxall, much like Naasz and Witty, kept low and kept momentum going throughout his races.
+Moriarity showed his speed in all of his heats, and his ability holds it by running through the track at a smoothly.
+Croxall, much like Naasz and Witty, kept low and kept the momentum going throughout his races.

 The same as before, each of the racers lined up at the gates.
 Taking their stance and finding their positioning, they waited for the referee.